codepennnn/Fun/README.md

 SELECT
     WorkManSLNo,
     WorkManName,
-    MAX(CASE WHEN DayOfMonth = 1 THEN Present ELSE 0 END) AS [Day 1],
-    MAX(CASE WHEN DayOfMonth = 2 THEN Present ELSE 0 END) AS [Day 2],
-    MAX(CASE WHEN DayOfMonth = 3 THEN Present ELSE 0 END) AS [Day 3],
+    -- Dynamically create columns for the days present in the data MAX(CASE WHEN DayOfMonth = 1 THEN Present ELSE 0 END) AS [Day 1], MAX(CASE WHEN DayOfMonth = 2 THEN Present ELSE 0 END) AS [Day 2], MAX(CASE WHEN DayOfMonth = 3 THEN Present ELSE 0 END) AS [Day 3],